Sergei holding open wallet containing a Meerkat family portrait

 What types of current accounts are there?

-Finding the best current account for you will depend on your financial situation and how you plan to use the account.
-We’ve listed the different types of current accounts to help you make the best choice.
+There are several different types of current account.
+The best current account for you will depend on your financial situation and how you plan to use the account.

 Standard current accounts

 Standard current accounts provide many useful services.
-You can have your salary paid directly into it, pay bills or set up Direct Debits.
+You can have your salary paid directly into one, and use it to pay bills and set up direct debits.
 You’re usually given a debit card that lets you make cash withdrawals and pay for goods.
-When comparing current accounts, consider interest rates, overdraft limits, cashback opportunities, rewards and monthly fees.

 Cashback current accounts

-Cashback current accounts offer cashback on certain monthly bills, such as your mortgage or utility bills.
-These accounts charge a monthly fee but can help boost your income if you choose wisely.
+Cashback current accounts give you cashback on certain monthly bills, such as your mortgage or utility bills.
+They tend to charge a monthly fee but can help boost your income if you choose wisely.
 Comparing cashback benefits is the best way to find the right deal for you.

 Reward accounts